 Here are a few options that determine what you are entitled to:

 However, you are not always entitled to all of the above methods.
-You do not have the right to a replacement if you have bought the goods second-hand – at a lower price because of the defect complained of, if you are only complaining about part of the goods or if the goods you want are not available (for example, if they have sold out).
+You do not have the right to exchange the goods if you have bought the goods second-hand – at a lower price because of the defect complained of, if you are only claiming for part of the goods or if the goods are not available (for example, if they have sold out).

 You can then withdraw from the contract and claim money if: